Rescuers save 86 migrants from boat near Canary Isles

 But the coastguard later acknowledged that the estimate by the plane’s crew was incorrect.

-“It is difficult to determine the number of people from the air,” she later told AFP, saying those rescued were being taken to Arguineguin port on Gran Canaria where they would arrive around 1900 GMT.
+“It is difficult to determine the number of people from the air,” she later told AFP.

+A rescue ship brought the migrants to the port of Arguineguin on Gran Canaria, where they were greeted by Red Cross workers who provided them with medical care.

 The situation remains confused, however, and the spokeswoman told AFP she was not able to say whether there was another boat adrift in the same area with 200 people on board.

-Helena Maleno, head of Spanish NGO Caminando Fronteras which helps migrant boats in distress, said that a vessel had left the southern Senegalese town of “Kafountine on June 27 with approximately 200 people on board”.
+Helena Maleno, head of Spanish NGO Caminando Fronteras, which helps migrant boats in distress, said a vessel had left the southern Senegalese town of “Kafountine on June 27 with approximately 200 people on board”.

-“There are many minors on board,” she said in an audio message, explaining the families “told us about the disappearance of the boat saying they had had no news for several days”.
+“There are many minors on board,” she said in an audio message, explaining the families had “told us about the disappearance of the boat, saying they had had no news for several days”.

-Kafountine is a fishing village in the southern part of Senegal, which lies at least 1,700 kilometres (over 1,000 miles) south of Spain’s Canary Islands.
+Kafountine is a fishing village in the southern part of Senegal, which lies at least 1,700 kilometres (more than 1,000 miles) south of the Canary Islands.

-She said the NGO knew of two other boats also missing after leaving Senegal.
+She said the NGO knew of two other boats with around 120 people on board that were also missing after leaving Senegal on June 23.

-“Two of them set sail from Mbour in Senegal, one carrying between 50 and 60 people and the other, 65 people,” she said, referring to a town about 75 kilometres south of the capital Dakar.

 An easy departure point